Steps to Enroll

 - $150 Application Fee (if applying before June 1 – a late fee applies beginning June 2)

-3. Complete a Meet and Greet with the Admissions Director.
+3. Complete a Meet and Greet with the Admissions Counselor.

-Students meet with our director to get to know their on-campus advocate during the admissions process while completeing an initial assessment to determine readiness for the Heritage Oak program.
+Students meet with our counselor to get to know their on-campus advocate during the admissions process while completing an initial assessment to determine spiritual and social readiness for the Heritage Oak program.

 4. Complete the Academic Assessment.